 While the sixth and seventh grade curriculum focus on developing performance skills through the medium of cover songs, the eighth grade music curriculum has students creating their own pop and rock songs.
 Students learn how to write lyrics that are meaningful to them as well as craft melodies and chord progressions.
 Once they have created their song, they then record it and mix/master it until they have a polished final project.
 The curriculum effectively synthesizes the skills developed in sixth and seventh grade and ultimately allows them to create a complete song from beginning to end.

-In the Upper School visual arts program, emphasis is placed on balancing fundamental skill development, individual creativity and hands-on experience with a wide variety of materials and techniques aimed at opening as many creative and inspirational doors as possible.
-In the eighth grade, that continues with a deeper exploration of the creative process that emphasizes experimentation and risk taking as well as open-ended and critical thinking.
-This is conducted in the context of a large-scale sculpture project within which students will utilize elements from both observation and imagination as they explore the creative possibilities hidden within their shared inspirational materials.
-This major project is followed by a brief introduction to photography.
-Utilizing pinhole cameras, students learn about the fundamental principles, functions and processes involved in darkroom-based photography.
-All students’ finished work will be showcased in the annual art show.
+In the Upper School visual arts program, emphasis is placed on balancing fundamental skill development, individual creativity and hands-on experience with a wide variety of materials and techniques, aimed at opening as many creative and inspirational doors as possible.
+In the eighth grade, that continues with a deeper exploration of the creative process that emphasizes experimentation and risk taking as well as open-ended critical thinking.
+This is conducted in the context of a large-scale sculpture project within which students will utilize elements form both observation and imagination as they explore the creative possibilities hidden within their shared inspirational materials.
+Work with visiting artists may at times, replace this project to take advantage of special creative opportunities.
+All students will participate in the annual art show.

 Students continue to apply and expand upon the conceptual models developed and reinforced throughout their seventh-grade year.
 The curriculum branches from the concrete core principles of the Latin language to more complex and abstract grammatical concepts.
 The course content continues to be supplemented with film and readings pertaining to classical mythology, Roman culture, and Roman history.

 The goal of the curriculum is to develop versatile movers with the confidence to learn new skills and the desire to engage in physical pursuits on a lifelong basis.
 Areas of focus include lifetime fitness and activities, traditional sports and an outdoor challenge course unit.
-Activities include disc golf, ultimate Frisbee, basketball, volleyball, floor hockey, badminton, wiffle ball, yoga and table tennis.
+Activities include flag rugby, ultimate Frisbee, basketball, volleyball, floor hockey, and badminton.
 As a culminating activity in the challenge course, students gain the technical skills and confidence to run the high ropes course and challenge themselves to take appropriate risks.